voidbehemoth/TownOfSalem2VSTemplate/README.md

 5. Hit 'Next.'
 6. Fill out your project name and location.
 Keep in mind that the project name will be used as the default for a lot values.
 7. Press 'Create.'
 8. You made a mod!
+Remember to change the SteamLibraryPath property in the '\<yourprojectname>.csproj' file.

 ### Test That It Worked